RBS branch bidders push for speedy deal

 "Having been a division within RBS with a for-sale sign above it for five years, inevitably it's been slightly neglected," said Higginson.

-"The staff have done a fantastic job in holding the customers, but you know this business needs separate focus, the management vigor that a for-sale sign doesn't allow you to have."
+"The staff have done a fantastic job in holding the customers, but you know this business needs separate focus, the management vigour that a for-sale sign doesn't allow you to have."

 Corsair would install Maltby as chief executive as soon as a deal was done, and he and RBS would work together to prepare the business for independence, a similar model to the one proposed by AnaCap/Blackstone.
 Maltby said both staff and customers had been living through a "period of uncertainty".